chpladmin/chpl-api/STAGED_RELEASE_NOTES.md

 * Modify security to use CHPL managed user/ACB relationship
 * Update validation of test tools based on workflow and ICS

-### Bug Fixes
-* Fixed error on banned developer page when banned developer has listings without meaningful use counts.

 ---